Call Dr. Sharma's Clinic - From United States and Canada call 703-659-0873. Patients From rest of the world and India call +91-6283487321

 B. Tinea Versicolor also named Pityriasis Versicolor

-This type of fungal infection occurs when fungus malassezia grows extensively on the skin.
+This type of fungal infection occurs when fungus Malassezia grows extensively on the skin.
 Discolored patches appear on skin that may be light or dark, as compared to the surrounding skin.
 Mild itching and scaling can occur too.
-The main affected areas are chest, back, shoulders, neck and upper arms.
+The main affected areas are the chest, back, shoulders, neck and upper arms.

 C. Candida Infection